-The Wrangell Mountains Center (WMC) is a nonprofit organization committed to connecting people with wildlands through art, science, and education in the Wrangell Mountains.
-The residency program aims to support artists of all genres, writers, and inquiring minds in the creation of their work.
-Our organization and community will provide unrestricted work time and space to focused individuals.
-We invite applicants with creative and inquisitive minds who will both add to and benefit from the interdisciplinary efforts at our campus in McCarthy, Alaska and the surrounding Wrangell-St. Elias National Park and Preserve.
+The Wrangell Mountains Center (WMC) is a nonprofit organization whose mission is connecting people with wildlands through art, science, and education in the Wrangell Mountains.
+The Wrangell Mountains Residency Program aims to support artists of all genres, writers, and inquiring minds.
+Our organization and community will provide a unique and rustic workspace located in heart of the nation’s largest national park.
+We invite applicants with creative and inquisitive minds who will both add to and benefit from the interdisciplinary efforts at our community hub in McCarthy, Alaska and the surrounding Wrangell-St. Elias National Park and Preserve.

-Read about our past residents from 2014-2016.
+Read about our past residents from 2014-2018.

-- Facilitate a personal experience with the dramatic landscape and sense of place
+Facilitate a personal experience with the dramatic landscape and sense of place

 Meg Hunt Residency:

 Artists and writers of all genres and stages in their career are encouraged to apply for one of several two-week residencies.
 The WMC will make selections through a competitive admissions process.
 We hope to encourage emerging and mid-level career voices as well as mature professionals.
 Selected artists will receive room and board for their entire stay in exchange for community outreach or the donation of artwork as a result of the residency.
 During the residency, the artist will be asked to share their experience with the public by demonstration, talk, or other means.
 The presentation will depend on the artist’s medium, interests, and experience.
 This exchange component will be outlined before resident arrival but may be revised on-site.
 The WMC will assist with arranging transportation (within Alaska) if needed.